Seeing Sound, Hearing Sight: Uncovering Modality Bias and Conflict of AI models in Sound Localization: Introduction

-Recent AI research has developed multimodal models for SSL~\citep{georgescu2023audiovisual, huang2023mavil, jia2025uni, li2021space, free}.
-Methods such as contrastive learning~\citep{denseav, cavp, mo2022closer, qian2020multiple} aim to align audio-visual embeddings by maximizing the similarity between matching pairs and minimizing it between mismatched ones.
-Other approaches leverage cross-modal attention~\citep{mask, tar, lin2023unsupervised} in transformer architectures~\citep{is3, gao2024avsegformer, li2023catr} to allow sound features to dynamically query relevant visual regions.
+Recent AI research has developed multimodal models for SSL~\citep{georgescu2023audiovisual, huang2023mavil, jia2025uni, li2021space, free, jenni2023audio, senocak2025toward}.
+Methods such as contrastive learning~\citep{denseav, mo2022closer, qian2020multiple} aim to align audio-visual embeddings by maximizing the similarity between matching pairs and minimizing it between mismatched ones.
+Other approaches leverage cross-modal attention~\citep{mask, tar, lin2023unsupervised} in transformer architectures~\citep{gao2024avsegformer, li2023catr} to allow sound features to dynamically query relevant visual regions.
 Some works~\citep{pv4, xuan2022proposal, senocak2022less} also incorporate object priors, leveraging knowledge of what typically makes sound to guide localization.
 However, despite these advances~\citep{gong2022contrastive}, little is known about how such models behave when the modalities conflict or when biases emerge—such as favoring visual cues over auditory ones.

 To address this gap, we systematically evaluate model behavior under six controlled audio-visual conditions: (1) Congruent — audio and visual cues align in both semantics and location; (2) conflicting visual cues, where the visual scene misleads localization; (3) absent visual cues, where the sounding object is completely occluded in the visual scene; and (4) vision-only and (5) audio-only conditions, where either vision or audio is entirely omitted.
-Moreover, similar to the cocktail party problem~\citep{haykin2005cocktail, sun2024unveiling}, we further extend the multi-instance SSL~\citep{wang2023robust} to single-source stereo audio, where multiple instances of the same semantic category are present, potentially distracting the model from correctly localizing the target object.
+Moreover, similar to the cocktail party problem~\citep{haykin2005cocktail, sun2024unveiling}, we further extend the single-source stereo audio to (6) the multi-instance SSL~\citep{wang2023robust}, where multiple instances of the same semantic category are present, potentially distracting the model from correctly localizing the target instance.
 These manipulations allow us to probe how models resolve cross-modal ambiguity and characterize their reliance on each modality.
 To benchmark these model behaviors, we additionally conduct human behavioral studies under the same experimental conditions.
-Results show a clear performance gap: humans consistently outperform AI models, particularly in handling both congruent and incongruent conditions.
+Results show a clear performance gap: humans consistently outperform AI models in handling both congruent and incongruent conditions.